scolladon/sfdx-git-delta/README.md

 sfdx sgd:source:delta --to "HEAD" --from "HEAD^" --output changed-sources/ --generate-delta
 ```

-In addition to the `package` and `destructiveChanges` folders, the `sfdx sgd:source:delta` command will also produce a copy of the added/changed files in the ouput folder.
+In addition to the `package` and `destructiveChanges` folders, the `sfdx sgd:source:delta` command will also produce a copy of the added/changed files in the output folder.

 _Content of the output folder when using the --generate-delta option, with the same scenario as above:_